graffou/agravic/README.md

 * Include_rtl contains the C++ compilable versions of the rtl blocks found in Source.
 These are generated by the Makefile.

 * RTL contains the VHDL versions of the rtl blocks found in Source.
 These are generated by the Makefile.
-You'll find a (basic) quartus project as well.
+You'll find the quartus project as well.

 * Tests contains the non-regression tests (binaries and references).

 * FIRMWARE contains the c++ sample code and utilities for firmware development.

+* ARDUINO/Agravic contains the arduino project that loads the SoC FPGA image and the firmware binary to the risc-V core.

+* ARDUINO/Agravic contains the arduino 'go' code that generates the *.h file that contains the FPGA image.

-## Run the risc-V SoC example
+## Run the risc-V SoC example1
 ### Generate executable and rtl:

     make